 - comply with relevant legislation relating to working or volunteering with children - ensure working with children checks are obtained where required and remain current - implement the National Principles for Child Safe Organisations - identify and manage the risk of harm or abuse to children - provide training and implement a compliance regime for people working with children - notify the ASC if there is a failure to comply with expectations - impose the same child safety obligations on subcontractors (e.g., coaches).

-10.3 How the ASC pays the grant
+9.3 How the ASC pays the grant

-Each grant will be paid in a single instalment once the school submits a booking request through the Sporting Schools school portal.
-If successful schools do not submit a booking, they will forfeit the grant.
+Each grant will be paid in a single instalment once the school submits a booking request through the Sporting Schools school portal and the booking is confirmed by a provider.